 There are some costs associated with this process, including a court filing fee (currently $165), publication fee (depends on publication), additional certified copies ($5 per document certified), and additional cost of new ID.
 You don’t need a lawyer to complete a name change, but if you’re already working with a family law attorney (such as for divorce or adoption), they may handle the change of name.

 Whether a name change will be granted for a child depends largely on if the parents are in agreement.
 Where parents do not agree, the court will decide if it’s in the child’s best interest, assessing whether the circumstances are extreme.
 Factors considered will include:

-- the need of a child to identify with a new family unit
+- The need of a child to identify with a new family unit; and

 Note that a change of name without adoption does not modify parental rights and obligations.
 If your child is less than one year old, you may be able to change or correct their birth name on the birth certificate through the Division of Vital Statistics, without a court order.

 Getting Legal Help with Your Name Change

 Additional Family Law articles